-Download my website re-design and development proposal template and read my commentary and explanation of each section.
+Download my website re-design and development proposal template that outlines how I wrote and charged for a £19k project.

-The proposal is written in black text and my commentary notes written in purple.
+The web design proposal elements written in black text and my commentary notes written in purple.

-You can download this website proposal in Google Docs format and edit the black text and remove my commentary.
+You can download this proposal template in Google Docs format and edit the black text and remove my commentary.

 Table of Contents